Generalizable data-driven turbulence closure modeling on unstructured grids with differentiable physics: Methods

 \subsection{Graph neural networks}

-From the ansatz presented in the prior section, both the eddy viscosity and nonlinear contributions of the SGS stress can be estimated using a deep learning model. $\boldsymbol{\tau}^{EV}$ is a function of a single scalar coefficient $C_s$, while $\boldsymbol{\tau}^{NL}$ represents a rank-2 tensor whose components can be arbitrarily learned.
+From the ansatz presented in the prior section, the SGS stress can be estimated using a deep learning model.
 We set a few requirements to determine a choice of DNN architecture.
-We wish for $C_s$ and $\boldsymbol{\tau}^{NL}$ to be both spatiotemporally varying and functions of the instantaneous resolved velocity and pressure fields $\overline{\mathbf{u}}, \overline{p}$.
+We wish for $C_s$ to be spatiotemporally varying and a function of the instantaneous resolved velocity and pressure fields $\overline{\mathbf{u}}, \overline{p}$.
 In addition, it is understood that the SGS stress is non-local \cite{ClarkDiLeoni2021}, in that the stress at a point in space is influenced not only by the local flow, but also the surrounding flow as well.
 Lastly, the network architecture must be amenable to the choice of discretization of the coarse-grained resolved solution field, which, to be most generalizable, can be assumed to be an unstructured computational mesh.
-Based on these requirements, we propose to model the desired turbulence quantities $C_s$ and $\tau^{NL}_{ij}$ using graph neural networks.
+Based on these requirements, we propose to model the desired turbulence quantity, $C_s$, using graph neural networks (GNNs).
 Here, we use the Encode-Process-Decode paradigm that is commonly found in deep GNN models.
 We provide an overview of the GNN architecture in this section.